This writing advice would have saved me a lot of broken drafts and a lot of failed expectations.

 Writing is such a long, long path.
 Don’t burn out with crazy bursts of writing energy.
 Go for the long haul.

 Slow and steady, working every single day.
-It’s amazing the amount of words you can pile up when you act like a turtle.
+It’s amazing the amount of words you can pile up when you act like a tortoise.

 Have a five-year writing plan, and a ten-year writing plan.
 Make long goals far in the future, and make small daily goals to make sure you accomplish those big plans.